-The Goodtime neck is “D” shaped and combined with a rather slender profile fits hands of almost any size….comfortably.
+The Goodtime neck is “D” shaped and combined with a sleek and slender profile fits hands of almost any size….comfortably.

 Instead of investing in better rims, higher quality tuning machines, better neck shape, and a more precise heel cut on the neck, import banjos often put more money and labor into thick shiny finishes and some “flashy” plastic fingerboard inlays to encourage beginning buyers to “buy with their eyes.”

-The Goodtime has elegant, exotic hardwood inlays on the fingerboard to serve as “position markers” for ease of playing.
-The Goodtime has three coats of a satin finish that protects the wood, but doesn’t muffle the natural resonance of the high quality tone woods used in a good instrument.
+The Goodtime has elegant, exotic hardwood inlays on the fingerboard to serve as “position markers” for ease of playing, as well as three coats of a satin finish that protects the wood, but doesn’t muffle the natural resonance of the high quality tone woods used in a good instrument.

 Why is this significant for a first time buyer?

 Beginners, actually, need a better instrument than a professional.
 Professionals know how to play.
 They know when the banjo is a problem or when their technique is a problem.
 Beginners cannot know when their banjo is a problem or if their technique is a problem because they do not have a developed technique!
-So, beginners might blame themselves for not playing well, when it’s the banjo’s fault they are having problems.
+So, beginners might blame themselves for not playing well, when it’s the banjo that is the underlying cause of thier issues and frustration.